kilometersvi/BlocklyML/milestone1/README.md

 - In the **Model Evaluation** tab select the appropriate model evaluation block that corresponds to your model's type.
 For example, if you made a linear regression, choose the **Evaluate Regression Model Accuracy Using __** block.
 Attach this **Evaluate Model Accuracy** block below the model training block.

 **11. Making Predictions Using the Test Data**
-- In this same Model Evaluation tab select the, select the **Predict with Model** block and drop that into the empty slot of the **Evaluate Model Accuracy** from the previous step.
+- In this same **Model Evaluation** tab, select the **Predict with Model** block and drop that into the empty slot of the **Evaluate Model Accuracy** from the previous step.

 **12. Selecting accuracy metric**
 - In the **Evaluate Model Accuracy** block from step 10, there is a dropdown that lets you choose what metric will be used to evaluate your model's performance.
-Select whichever desired metric.
+Select the desired metric.

 # Directions for Testing Milestone
-**1. Start by follwing the Directions for Running Milestone to even create a model**
+**1. Start by following the [Directions for Running Milestone](https://github.com/elawrie/BlocklyML/edit/main/milestone1/README.md#directions-for-running-milestone) to create a model**
-- Create a model given the instructions Directions for Running Milestone.
+- Create a model given the instructions in the [Directions for Running Milestone](https://github.com/elawrie/BlocklyML/edit/main/milestone1/README.md#directions-for-running-milestone).

-**2. Hit the save code button which will download a python file**
+**2. Save code with the **'Save Code'** button to download Python file**
-- Hitting the save code button will give you a python file which can all be pasted into a jupyter notebook or Google Colab code cell.
+- Clicking the **'Save Code'** button will download a Python file containing the generated code, which can be pasted into a Jupyter notebook or Google Colab code cell to be executed.

 **3. Running the Code**
-- The pasted code in the code cells will have a run button.
-Click this and it should print the performance of your model at the bottom.
+- The pasted code in the code cells will be accompanied by a 'Run' button.
+Clicking this button should display the performance of your model at the bottom.